ajadams66/CurrencyConverter/README.md

-This project was created to help individuals convert a currency into another currency using an online API call.
-Because it is an API call being made, the data is up to date and this code should assist anyone planning a trip or someone on vacation looking to convert forighn currency.
+This project was created to help individuals convert their native currency into a foreign currency using an online API call.
+Because it is an API call being made, the data is up to date and this code would assist anyone planning a vacation whose looking to convert foreign currency.